fjrefluxx/DTN7-ESP/README.md

 A simple poll-based serial CLA using the ESP's UART peripheral.
 Received bundles are not sent to queues but must be actively polled.
-Can be used as reference for the design of poll-based CLA mechanisms.
+Can be used as a reference for the design of poll-based CLA mechanisms.

 The serial CLA can be used for testing purposes, e.g., when no LoRa modem is available.